 If you are like me and have to do some work on your laptop once a day, try to do it somewhere where people pass.
 Be open and don’t focus too much on your screen.
 Get work done, obviously, but also observe the people.
 Doing it in a public spot will help you start conversations.

 How to sleep well in a hostel-dorm and stay rested on your trip

 Hostels are cheap, it’s easy to make friends there, and you get to hear from other people’s experiences in the city.
 But how do you make sure you have a good night’s sleep with your roommates walking around and talking to each other.

 Check the reviews on websites like booking.com or hostelworld.com.
 You can find more information about the kind of hostel you might stay.
 It may be in the middle of the party-neighborhood of the city.
 Excellent if you want to go out, not ideal if you are planning on getting plenty of sleep.

 2. Consider a mask and earplugs

-I don’t like the way they feel, so I try to avoid them as much as possible.
-I needed my earplugs only once in a hostel so far.
+I wouldn’t say I like the way they feel, so I try to avoid them as much as possible.
+I have needed my earplugs only once in a hostel so far.
 Me, I’m an easy sleeper.
 I don’t get waked easily.
 But when a roommate brought home a girl, well, let’s say I plugged my ears, and he plugged… yeah.